-- Paper size 8.5x11-inch
+- Paper size -8.5x11-inch

 - Margins 1 inch

 - Spacing single-spaced

 - Font Times New Roman, 12-point

-- Page limit 5 pages, single-sided
+- Page limit 5 pages, excluding cover page and references

-- NOTE: The following components are excluded from the 5-page limit:
+NOTE: The following components are excluded from the 5-page limit:

 - Cover page

-- Cited references,
+- Cited references.

 - PI's curriculum vitae (CV),

 - Eligibility certification letter for MSIs that are not formally recognized by the Department of Education (DoED) as an HBCU or TCU.
-In

-particular, to be eligible for this opportunity, the institution must be an ANNH, AANAPISI, HSI, HBCU, NASNTI, PBI, or TCU (see Section II.
+In particular, to be eligible for this opportunity, the institution must be an ANNH, AANAPISI, HSI, HBCU, NASNTI, PBI, or TCU (see Section II.
 C. 1.
 B.)